Albatrosses-reply/Times-Series-Analysis-in-R/README.md

 ## 1. Timeseries Analysis

-### Application of time series analysis using the COVID-19 case.
+### Application of Time Series Analysis using the COVID-19 case in R